wp-plugins/custom-social-widget/readme.txt

 == Installation ==

 1. Unzip the archive on your computer
 2. Upload `custom-social-widget` directory to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress

-4. Go to Widgets section, you can find "Custom Social Icon" widget there.
+4. Go to Widgets section, you can find <strong>"Custom Social Icon"</strong> widget there.

 == Frequently Asked Questions ==
 <strong>Q. Links not working or showing 404 error!</strong><br />